openframeworks/ofBook/04_animation/chapter.md

 **[note: better explanation of how to read the chart]** Think about the x value of the plot as the input and y value as the output.
 If put in 0, we get out a y value of 0, if we put in 0.1, we get out a y value of 0.01, all the way to putting in a value of 1 and getting out a value of 1.

 The interesting thing is is that things in the world don't move linearly.
 They don't take even steps.
 Roll a ball on the floor, it slows down.
 It's deccellerating.
 Something things speed up, like a baseball bat going from resting to swinging.
-Curving pct helps us.... **[note:more]**
+Curving pct leads to interesting behavior.
+The objects still take the same amount of time to get there, but they do it in more lifelike, non-linear ways.

 If you raise it to a larger power it looks more extreme.
 Interestingly, if you raise this value between 0 and 1 to a fractional (rational) power (ie, a power that's less then 1 and greater then 0), it curves in the other direction.